 In English, there’s national monthly, The Connexion.
 You can sign up for their free weekly email newsletter.
 As a national publication it’s less likely to carry info about local events.
 But it has interesting news items.

 Locally, The Quercy Local, is published five times a year and covers a fairly wide area.
 It’s available in shops and libraries free or delivered for a subscription.
 Back issues are available online.
+[2021 update: this publication no longer appears to be produced.]

 I’ve already mentioned tourist office websites.
 Expat websites are legion.
 Sometimes, they have sub-sites that cover a region and include local information.
 They normally have forums or specialist groups.
 Here’s a very small selection – but just Google ‘expat’ and see what comes up.